MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1d2--worker-thread-invalid-state.md

 Parameter | Description
 |---------|--------------|
-1 | A worker thread in the process of terminating has outstanding I/O 2 | Address of the worker thread
+1 | Type of failure
+2 | Address of the worker thread
 3 | Reserved
 4 | Reserved

+**Parameter 1 Values**

+  0x0 : A worker thread in the process of terminating has outstanding I/O

+  2 - Address of the worker thread

+  3 - Reserved

+  4 - Reserved